Becker Muscular Dystrophy (BMD) in Children

 - Weakness in arms and shoulders

-The symptoms of Becker muscular dystrophy can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+The symptoms of BMD can be like other health conditions.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is Becker muscular dystrophy diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
-He or she may also ask about your family’s health history to find out if other family members have had muscular dystrophy.
-He or she will give your child a physical exam.
+They may also ask about your family’s health history to find out if other family members have had muscular dystrophy.
+They will give your child a physical exam.
 Your child may also have tests, such as:

-- Electromyogram (EMG).
-This is a test to check if muscle weakness is a result of destroyed muscle tissue or nerve damage.
+- Electromyogram (EMG) and nerve conduction studies.
+These tests check if muscle weakness is a result of muscle or nerve damage.

 - Muscle biopsy.
 A small sample of muscle tissue is taken and looked at under a microscope.